|

 biological plausibility of the SNN model compared to the ANN model.
 We

-important and some applications are particularly promising in some sectors.
+applications are particularly promising in some sectors.
+Nevertheless we see

-Nevertheless we see two criticisms both in the applicative field and in the
+two criticisms both in the applicative field and in the biological

 the learning algorithms based on STDP (Spike Timing Dependent Plasticity) are